BugAlertDotOrg/bugalert/content/notices/2022-06-02-confluence.md

 At this time, Atlassian is advising customers to remove Confluence Server and Data Center from being available from the Internet, either by shutting them down, or by firewalling them off.

-This vulnerability been assigned CVE-2022-26134.
-Patches are not yet available from the vendor.
+This vulnerability been assigned CVE-2022-26134. ~~Patches are not yet available from the vendor~~ (see last update for patch links).
 This notice will be updated when they are published.

 ## Update as of June 2nd, 10:00PM New York time